mhendrey/triton-translation-example/README.md

 ### Input
 Similar to the fasttext-language-identification model, the input text has a datatype of TYPE_STRING in the config.pbtxt file.
-Again, despite the name, incoming requests must treat these like bytes and decode them back into strings in TritonPythonClass.execute()
+Again, despite the name, incoming requests must treat these like bytes and decode them back into strings in `execute()`

 In addition to the INPUT_TEXT, the Seamless-M4T model also takes in two additional inputs, SRC_LANG and TGT_LANG.
 These specify the original language of the text and what